md-tuhin-hasnat/CP_Lib/Codes/Exponensiation.md

-# Different type of Exponensiation used in competitve programmin
+# Different type of Exponensiation used in competitve programming

 ## Binary Exponensiation